Kemerd/yamnet_realtime_visualizer/README.md

 3. Optional noise reduction is applied using DTLN
 4. Input gain adjustment is applied if specified
 5. YAMNet analyzes the audio segment and produces probability scores for 521 different sound events
-6. The top 5 most probable sound events are displayed in real-time
+6. Results are displayed in real-time through the Streamlit interface
-7. The process continues until the application is terminated
+7. Interactive graphs update continuously to show detection history

 ## Supported Sound Events 🔉